Bridging Worlds:

 OVERVIEW

-Bridging Worlds is a six-month experiential training for practitioners who feel called to work at the intersection of psychedelic-assisted therapy, earth-centred practices, and sacred-medicine ceremonies.
+Bridging Worlds is a six-month experiential training for practitioners who feel called to work at the intersection of psychedelic-assisted therapy, relational and somatic practices, and earth-centred ceremonial traditions.

-It is designed for guides, space holders, clinicians, therapists, shamanic practitioners, and group facilitators who are supporting healing and transformation with plant medicines, whether in clinical, ceremonial, or community contexts.
+It is designed for guides, space holders, clinicians, therapists, shamanic practitioners, and group facilitators supporting healing and transformation with plant medicines across clinical, ceremonial, and community contexts.

-Across the six months, we explore trauma-informed practice, ethical and culturally respectful facilitation, ceremonial awareness, and relational, embodied ways of holding space.
-The training brings together contemporary psychedelic-assisted therapy, somatic and relational frameworks, and earth-based ceremonial practices, supporting you to deepen your capacity, clarity, and responsibility as a facilitator.
+Across the six months, we explore trauma-informed practice, ethical and culturally respectful facilitation, ceremonial awareness, and embodied ways of holding space.
+The training brings contemporary psychedelic-assisted therapy into respectful relationship with somatic, relational, and earth-based practices, with ongoing attention to ethics, cultural humility, and the historical and cultural contexts surrounding this work.

-Bridging Worlds is for those who feel called to walk between worlds.
-It invites the structure of therapeutic practice into relationship with the Sacred, reconnecting the clinical with the ceremonial, the personal with the collective, and human healing with the living wisdom of the Earth.
+At its heart, Bridging Worlds is a meeting place where different ways of knowing can coexist without being reduced to a single framework.
+It invites therapeutic practice into relationship with the Sacred, reconnecting the clinical with the ceremonial, the personal with the collective, and human healing with the living wisdom of the Earth.

 This training brings together: